pytorch/tutorials/advanced_source/cpp_autograd.rst

 --------------------------------------------

-On a high level, the easiest way to use autograd in C++ is to have working autograd code in Python first, and then translate your Python autograd code to C++ using the following table:
+On a high level, the easiest way to use autograd in C++ is to have working autograd code in Python first, and then translate your autograd code from Python to C++ using the following table:

 +--------------------------------+------------------------------------------------------------------------------------------------------------------------------------------------------------------------+